fclorenzo/pkreborn-access/README.md

 ## Known Bugs

 - Pathfinding may fail on complex routes that require multiple land/water transitions or other complex situations (e.g., island hopping, or platform jumping).
+- Pathfinder is not able to find routes inside Nightclub.
+- Event cycling in wasteland makes the game music break.

 ## Contributing